What is Wellness Connection?

 Champions sign on for an initial two-year term and then renew on an annual basis.

 Learn more at hr.wustl.edu/items/wellness-champions

 Who can be a Wellness Connection Champion?

-Any WashU employee who meets the following criteria can volunteer as a Wellness Champion:
+Any active WashU employee who meets the following criteria can volunteer as a Wellness Champion: